bbatsov/batsov.com/_posts/2020-12-16-inspecting-the-contents-of-a-ruby-gem.md

 ...
 ```

-The final command is extra useful as it effectively combines something like this in a single step:
+The `gem contents` command is extra useful as it effectively combines something like this in a single step:

 ``` shellsession
 $ gem info gem-name